sharedstreets/curb-wheel-archive/data-model.md

 - A survey start time
 - A survey end time
 - A unique survey ID
-- The associated session ID
 - The associated CurbWheel ID
-- A linear reference ID
+- A linear reference ID (which includes the concept of directionality)
-- The side of street (left, right, or center; relative to direction of travel)
+- The side of street (left or right, relative to direction of travel)
 - An expected length (from the linear reference properties)
 - An observed length (from the distance the wheel rolled)
 - A collection of features that were captured during the survey